usnistgov/sesame/doc/gui/system.rst

 The upper left frame contains inputs for the user-defined grid.
 The dimensionality of the system is inferred from the grid entries: entering a grid for the x-axis only implies a 1-d system.
 Adding a grid for the y-axis implies a 2-d system, etc.

 **Materials**:
-The middle frame contains the entries for the bulk material properties.
+The middle-top frame contains the entries for the bulk material properties.
 Multiple materials can be added to the system.
 Their location is specified in the ``Location`` field.

 **View system**:
 Provides a depiction of the system geometry, including the x and y meshes, different materials regions, and the planar defects (grain boundaries).

 **Planar Defects**:
-Planar defects are added in the middle-left frame.
+Planar defects are added in the middle-bottom frame.
 For a 1-d system, a planar defect location is specified by 1 point.
 For a 2-d system, a planar defect is specified by 2 points.
 The energy level of the defect (with respect to the intrinsic energy level), the defect density, capture cross sections, and charge states are specified here.

 **Illumination**
 Specify the illumination on the system.
 Options are 1. monochromatic, with user-defined wavelength and power, and 2.
 1 sun illumination, where the spectral density is taken from https://www.nrel.gov/grid/solar-resource/spectra-am1.5.html (Direct+circumsolar spectrum).